domin568/MalDbg/README.md

 8. Show actual breakpoints with their hit count.
 9. Delete breakpoints by index or by address.
 10. Showing map of virtual memory for current process.
+11. Setting registers with desired values.
+12. Printiing hexdump of memory.
+13. Writing integer values to memory (up to 8 bytes)

 ## Visual presentation

 ![](screen.png)

+## TODO
+- callstack.
+- vmmap with names (need to parse PE files).